-Control Implementer and or their approved delegate is responsible for:

-- Managing specific security risk controls up to and including Moderate in accordance with escalation thresholds; and - May decide to cancel or suspend any valid DCAC as a result of a security incident or unacceptable risk to Defence.
+- 118. Control Implementer and or their approved delegate is responsible for: - a. managing specific security risk controls up to and including Moderate in accordance with escalation thresholds; and - b. may decide to cancel or suspend any valid DCAC as a result of a security incident or unacceptable risk to Defence.